uzbekman2005/mailganer-test-task/README.md

   I used postgres to store messages to be sent later.

 # Running code
 As I used docker everything in the code will run in docker,  so just few commands are enough to run the docker.

 ```
 docker compose up
 ```

- !
-If there's problem run the second command
+!If there's problem run the second command

 ```
 docker start api cron_job migrate-app